 Table for Determining Academic Status

 Following is the table for determining your academic status at Delta College.
-To use the table: 1) locate on your grade report or academic transcript your cumulative grade point average and the total number of credits attempted; 2) find the corresponding credits attempted in the left-hand column of the table; and 3) read across the page to your right until you locate the column which includes your current cumulative grade point average.
+To use the table: 1) locate on your academic transcript your cumulative grade point average and the total number of credits attempted; 2) find the corresponding credits attempted in the left-hand column of the table; and 3) read across the page to your right until you locate the column which includes your current cumulative grade point average.
 This column heading indicates whether you are making Satisfactory Progress or are on Academic Probation.